latex3/latex3.github.io/about/logo/index.md

   <div class="col cell1of2">
     <h2>Please contact us if ... </h2>
     <ul>
-      <li> ... if you want to use these images for a purpose not listed, or
+      <li> you want to use these images for a purpose not listed, or
       listed as undesirable, on this page</li>

-      <li> ... if you want to base your own logo on these images</li>
+      <li> you want to base your own logo on these images</li>
     </ul>
     <h2>In summary </h2>